timdeschryver/timdeschryver.dev/content/blog/how-to-test-your-csharp-web-api/index.md

 Does this mean I don't write unit tests?
 No, it does not, but they are less written.
-Only for real business logic that don't require dependencies, just input in and a result as output.
+Only for real business logic that doesn't require dependencies, just input in and a result as output.

 These integration tests might be slower to run, but it's worth it in my opinion.
 Why?
 Because they give me more confidence that the code we ship, is actually working, the way it's intended to work.